Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 ## Getting reflections

-In real life glass also reflects light, so we would like our voxel sphere to also have that effect, like in this render:
+In real life, glass also reflects light, so we would like our voxel sphere to also have that effect, like in this render:

 ![sphere vox](reflectingLight.png)